 Information & Reference Services

 The IRS department offers a variety of programs, classes and materials.
-There are two book discussion groups that meet once a month as well as an online book club accessible anytime.
-The outreach program serves two local retirement communities and the homebound.
-The literacy program offers English as a Second Language (ESL) for all ages with skilled tutors and convenient class meeting times.
+There are two book discussion groups that meet once a month.
+The outreach program serves several local retirement communities and the homebound.

 The Children’s Department offers a child-friendly environment with child-friendly employees ready to match kids with books and much more.
 Many programs are available for newborns to teens.
 There is also a special Learning Center that provides a special collection for teachers and parents, as well as a Homeschool Liaison who provides assistance and resources for families who homeschool.
 Stories, games and other learning tools are offered at the five computer stations in the library as well as online from the TumbleBooks database.